isomerpages/nyp-sirs/_services/5c-sgus-digital-and-leadership-skills-to-excel-in-the-future-of-retail-and-business.md

 A leader consistently leads others by supporting staff to grow through collaborating and fostering interdependence in pursuing goals that stretch their skills.
 The programmes will equip participants with future leadership skills, to cultivate positive team dynamics, establish clear roles and responsibilities, to achieve organisational goals.</p>

+<p>Suitable for participants with at least 3 years senior managerial working experience in retail or Professional, Managers, Executives and Technicians (PMETs)
+position in non-retail sector.</p>

 <b>Outline</b>